 What to Wear#

-- Nothing formal — You’ll be climbing
+- Nothing formal — You’ll be sweating and scrambling

 What NOT to Do#